deankoch/UYRW_data/markdown/get_helperfun.md

 The `if(!file.exists(...))` conditionals preceding each code chunk indicate which files will be written in that section.
-If the files are detected in the local data storage directory, then code chunk can be skipped (to avoid redundant downloads, *etc*), and the files are loaded from disk instead.
+If the files are detected in the local data storage directory, then that code chunk can be skipped (to avoid redundant downloads, *etc*), and the files are loaded from disk instead.

-We start by defining a project directory tree and a list of files and metadata to download
+We start by defining a project directory tree

 ``` r
 # 'graphics', 'markdown', 'data' are top level directories in the RStudio project folder